-- MetricsServlet is a servlet which not only exposes your metrics as a JSON object, but it also runs your health checks, performs thread dumps, and exposes valuable JVM-level and OS-level information. - GangliaReporter allows you to constantly stream metrics data to your Ganglia servers. - GraphiteReporter allows you to constantly stream metrics data to your Graphite servers.
+- MetricsServlet is a servlet which not only exposes your metrics as a JSON object, but it also runs your health checks, performs thread dumps, and exposes valuable JVM-level and OS-level information. - GraphiteReporter allows you to constantly stream metrics data to your Graphite servers.